 One of the many things I love to do with my family during the holidays is make edible treats for our friends, teachers, co-workers and coaches.
 My kids like to get in on the action, too!
 I think they get a sense of satisfaction in making a simple handmade gift, pride in a little bit of happiness that this gift will bring the recipient.

-It helps to have a quick dinner recipe in your back pocket for night’s when you all plan on baking, assembling edible gifts and wrapping presents.
+It helps to have a quick dinner recipe in your back pocket for nights when you’ll be busy baking, assembling edible gifts, and wrapping presents.
 That way prep is quick, easy and can be cleaned up quickly.
-One of my favorite fast meals is Brown Sugar Chicken.
+One of my favorite easy chicken recipes is Brown Sugar Chicken.
 I make this using whatever chicken I have on hand whether it be tenderloins or split breasts.
 It’s really good when made using pork tenderloins.
 You really can’t go wrong with this and the fact that it only has 5 ingredients-PERFECTION!

-I adapted this recipe from the original that can be found on my friend Leah’s site at Beyer Beware.
+I adapted this recipe from the original that can be found on my friend Leah’s site, Beyer Beware.
 She featured this on her Hunk of Meat Monday a few months ago and I knew it would soon make its way into my regular meal rotation!

 Here are some fun Indiana facts: